brando90/ultimate-utils/prompts/other/negotiations.md

 - do I know how they hire?
 (TODO: why does this matter?) https://claude.ai/chat/b2ef4bb9-d58a-4cd5-896c-dec263aedd91 -
 - If they are hard to work with it might be ego.
 If it's ego, then affirm him. e.g., compliment him e.g., his start up, the vision of the company.
+-
+- It does seem that it might not be hard to put company work on my thesis because
+    - Mara said Google allows them
+    - Jesse said it's not in his interest, though, he does have high expectations
+    - (could be nice to ask Sanmi explicitly)

 - ask similar question, even about things that have already been said (e.g., comments in passing).
 To really get the truth out/test for deceit.
 Is he being consistent.
 If it has changed, what details has changed.
 This the tactics the police/FBI etc. uses to ensure truth/consistency.